major-segfault/khalilstemmler-website-2019/src/pages/articles/enterprise-typescript-nodejs/application-layer-use-cases.md

 This is the essence of [Conway's Law](/wiki/conways-law/) which states:

-> "Organizations that design systems are constrained to produce designs.
-Those designs are copies of the communication structures of these organizations."
+> "Organizations that design systems, are constrained to produce designs that are copies of the communication structures of these organizations."

 Conway's law actually helps answer a lot of questions like: